PuneetAsnani12/WIP-13/README.md

 Search option: Students can search for books by entering the name of the book.

-Catalog: Our website contains a massive number of books arranged accroding to respective branches and categories.
+Catalog: Our website contains a massive number of books arranged according to respective branches and categories.

 Place order: The students can place order for the books and simultaneously the quantity of the book ordered will be decremented.

-View Order: Students can view number of books ordered

-Calculate Fine: The student can view the issue and expiry date for the book issued and can calculate fine.

 Help: If a user faces any difficulty, they can contact the developers/librarian.